Landscape - the West of Scotland and the Hebrides

 Sunsets and starry nights

 Our vessels are the perfect size for anchoring off the most idyllic hidden inlets of the Hebridean coastline.
 Our Skippers know the best sheltered bays for viewing the perfect sunset or enjoying the complete peace where the only sound is the call of birds.
 Enjoy an alfresco drink on deck while soaking up the reflection of the moonlight on the water or the perfect starry night with no light pollution allowing the stars to shine their brightest.

 Seasonal changes and highlights

-On our most popular cruise "Around Mull: Inlets and Islands" guests love to go ashore from April to July to see nesting puffins and other seabirds at close quarters.
+On our most popular cruise "Mull and Her Inlets and Islands" guests love to go ashore from April to July to see nesting puffins and other seabirds at close quarters.
 On all our cruise itineraries, from August onwards, puffins, guillemots and razorbills are at sea and can easily be spotted floating in groups on the water or flying by, sometimes almost within touching distance.